vmp1/vmp1.github.io/_pages/research.md

 *The Role of Fiscal Policy in Reducing Inequality and Poverty in Colombia: an Analysis of the Incidence of Social Spending and Taxes (In Spanish)* (with Marcela Meléndez and Nicolás Peña-Tenjo).
 CEQ WP 107, CEQ Institute, Tulane University, 2021. [(Link)](http://repec.tulane.edu/RePEc/ceq/ceq107.pdf).

 *The Impact of COVID-19 and Expanded Social Assistance on Inequality and Poverty in Argentina, Brazil, Colombia and Mexico* (with Nora Lustig, Federico Sanz, and Stephen Younger).
 CEQ WP 92, CEQ Institute, Tulane University, 2021. [(Link)](http://repec.tulane.edu/RePEc/ceq/ceq92.pdf).

 ---

+### <span style="color:#000000">Work in Progress</span>

+*Was Implementation Left Behind?
+A National Analysis of State and Federal School Accountability* (Job Market Paper).

+*Measuring the Indirect Effects of School Closures on Their Neighbouring Communities*.

+*Fiscal Policy, Income Redistribution, and Poverty Reduction in Latin America* (with Nora Lustig and Carola Pessino).

+*Do We Know How Much Inequality and Fiscal Redistribution There Is?* (with Mauricio De Rosa and Nora Lustig).

+---